saros-project/saros/docs/documentation/faq.md

 title: Frequently Asked Questions
 ---

-This page lists common questions about Saros.
-If your question is not answered here you should look around the [Support](../support/) area.
+This page lists common questions about Saros and known issues.
+If your question is not answered here you should look around the [Contact](/contact) area.
 There you will find more information that may help you.

 ## General

+{% accordion general %}

-### Why is the software called Saros?
+{% collapsible Why is the software called Saros? %}

 A [Saros cycle is an eclipse
 cycle](http://en.wikipedia.org/wiki/Saros_cycle), i.e. after one Saros